Does recycling work? It’s a complicated question …

 - Collection.
 This can be done either through curbside, drop-off, buy-back or deposit programs.
 In our town we have curbside and drop-off locations.

 - Processing.
-Materials are brought to a Material Recovery Facility (MRF) where they’re cleaned and sorted into different groups and bundled into large bales.
+Materials are brought to a Material Recovery Facility (MRF) where they’re cleaned and sorted into different groups, then bundled into large bales.

 - Materials Sold.
-The various bales of materials are then sold (hopefully) on the open market and recycled into new products.
+The baled materials are sold (hopefully) on the open market and recycled into new products.

 Sounds straightforward, right?
 Well, there’s a bit more to it and plenty of opportunities for all those items you faithfully placed in the recycling bin to simply end up in a landfill.

 Does Recycling Work?
-A Closer Look at the Process
+A Closer Look at Process Challenges

 Collection Challenges: Purity